Nicaraguan Canal and Development Project

 Construction of a canal using the San Juan River as an access route to Lake Nicaragua was first proposed in the early colonial era.
-The United States abandoned plans to construct a waterway in Nicaragua in the early 20th century after it purchased the French interests in the Panama Canal.
+After the United States purchased the French interests in the Panama Canal in the early 20th century, it decided not to build in Nicaragua, but it secured rights and conducted studies for such a canal as a supplement.

-In June 2013, Nicaragua's National Assembly approved a bill to grant a 50 year concession to finance and manage the project to the HK Nicaragua Canal Development Investment Group (HKND) headed by Wang Jing, a Chinese businessman.
+In June 2013, Nicaragua's National Assembly approved a bill to grant a 50-year concession to finance and manage the project to the HK Nicaragua Canal Development Investment Group (HKND) headed by Wang Jing, a Chinese businessman.
 The concession could have been extended for another 50 years once the waterway was operational.

 In 2015, media reports suggested the project would be delayed and possibly cancelled because Wang's personal wealth declined greatly as a result of the 2015–16 Chinese stock market crash.
 "Major works" such as dredging were to take place after the finishing of a Pacific Ocean wharf, whose construction was planned to start in late 2016.
 The Nicaraguan government failed to present reliable information about whether or not the project could be financed, thus casting doubt over whether it would be completed.
 The HKND Group stated that financing would come from debt and equity sales and a potential initial public offering (IPO).

 By May 2017, no concrete action had been taken toward constructing the canal and further doubts were expressed about its financing.
-In February 2018, analysts widely viewed the project as defunct, though the head of the project insisted work was on-going and HKND, which vanished in April 2018, retained the legal rights to the concession for the canal and side projects.
+In February 2018, analysts widely viewed the project as defunct, though the head of the project insisted work was on-going and HKND, which closed its offices in April 2018, retained the legal rights to the concession for the canal and side projects.

+In May 2024, Nicaragua's congress canceled the concession to HKND.